Internships

 ECE Training

 The Early Childhood Education Teacher Preparation program prepares students for a career in teaching young children.
-Course work for this program is designed to maximize in-classroom mentorship and to provide a broad range of exposure from birth to 3rd Grade.
+Coursework for this program is designed to maximize in-classroom mentorship and to provide a broad range of exposure from birth to 3rd Grade.
 This internship program within the Child Development Concentration in the Human Development and Family Studies Department is approved by the New Hampshire State Board of Education (NH Credentialing Endorsement: Early Childhood Education (N-3), EIS Code 1866, Admin Rule #507.18).
-Reciprocity of the certification with other states varies, so students interested in teaching in other states should contact each state directly.
+The reciprocity of the certification with other states varies, so students interested in teaching in other states should contact each state directly.

 For more information, contact: